algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *Organisation*

 - Images should be in an *./image* subfolder from where they are called.
-- Technical, Functional and Management documents should be in their own folder in a *./documents* folder.
+- Technical, Functional and Management documents should be in their folder in a *./documents* folder.
 - The code should be in an *./src* folder from the root.

 ### GitHub